-Sand Path is short documentary / road movie that unites the European and the African culture, proposing from an individual point of view a universal concept: If human and cultural values, as a global good, were above political interests, would there still be wars?
+Sand Path is short documentary / road movie that unites the European and the African culture, proposing from an individual point of view a universal concept: If human and cultural values were above political interests, would there still be wars?
 What would happen if emigration was a free right?

-In the history of humanity, emigration has always been a reality.
-This has involved, to a greater or lesser extent, learning to tolerate diversity among different cultures.
+In the history of humanity, emigration has always been a reality, as well as the learning process towards tolerance of diversity and different cultures.

 Humanity is a great living being that grows and develops, where races tend to mix and, therefore, to disappear.
 This brings us to a more global consciousness and unity: We live on the same space of the universe and we need peace with ourselves and with the environment to be able to continue developing.

 Sand Path tells this story, from a personal perspective: The Spanish-German director Aïda Ballmann travels in Senegal to the places where her parents lived before she was born.
 This adventure wakes up thoughts about humanity in Aïda who feels result of this cultural mixture as she identifies herself with the African lifestyle but also with the Canary Islands´ social functioning and the German way of thinking.

 Title: Sand path | Camino de tierra | Sandweg